calle5555/Security-For-Summer-Home/README.md

 ## Installing and setting up the MQTT broker

-For this project, I am using a self-hosted MQTT broker.
-I chose to use the [Mosquitto](https://mosquitto.org/) broker for this project.
-Because I will be running the backend part of the program on a server, I chose to use a self-hosted broker because it allows me to create a client on the server and store the data collected by the sensors directly in the database.
-I chose Mosquitto because it is a lightweight protocol that has libraries both for the Arduino IDE and for Python.
 This section will cover how to set up the MQTT broker.

 1. Install and activate the mosquitto broker service
 ```bash